Hear That Whistle Blow VI - There's No Place Like Home

 They never fussed at her but then they never let her do anything in fear she might get hurt.
 Sometimes she wished her grandparents could be her mommy and daddy.
 She would just pretend for now they were.

 The next week Katie watched her grandmother work in her flowers and planting vegetables while her grandfather was at work.
 Before he got home her grandmother started cooking on a big meal to be ready when he got there.
 She had geese now so she made Katie stay on the porch or close by her somewhere so they wouldn’t bite her.

 She hardly ever saw her dad so she really didn’t miss him, but her brothers and mother she had fun with all the time.
-She got tired of the older two younger brothers sometimes because they were not babies and harder to watch and make mind, but they still did things together like sliding with old sock to buff the hard wood floors and played guessing games.
+She got tired of the older two younger brothers sometimes because they were not babies and harder to watch and make them mind, but they still did things together like sliding with an old sock to buff the hardwood floors and played guessing games.
 Katie, being oldest, got to be boss of most things they did!

 No questions, No Lies